jesseward/discogs-cli/README.md

 ## Installation

+To install from PyPi, please use `pip` or `easy_install`.
+For example

+    $ pip install discogs-cli

+or

+    $ easy_install discogs-cli

-To install from the github source, please ensure you've created a virtual environment.
+Note that installing into a `virtualenv` is generally recommended.
+If you wish to install the latest and greatest via github source, please ensure you've created a virtual environment.

     $ virtualenv ~/.virtualenv/discogs-cli
     $ source ~/.virtualenv/discogs-cli/bin/activate